gipi/blog/posts/reversing-c++-qt-applications-using-ghidra.md

 so be aware to
 this fact when you see analyze code involving imported functions.

+**Note:** usually ``ghidra`` automatically "translate" to the correct name for a function, but you have to indicate the right compiler spec at import time; how do you know which is the correct one? you have to guess my friend.

 **Note:** this is a general advise regarding reversing functions: read about the calling convention and parameters passing convention of the architecture you are working with, because when you see something non-sensical probably ``ghidra``